transformerlab/transformerlab-docs/for-teams/advanced-install/cloud-storage.md

 3. Optionally, set `GCP_PROJECT` to specify the Google Cloud project.
 If not set, it defaults to `transformerlab-workspace`.

-4. Configure Google Cloud credentials:
+4. Configure Google Cloud credentials for the

+   **local API server**:

    #### Using gcloud CLI (Recommended)